Colby Parkinson

 Colby John Parkinson (born January 8, 1999) is an American professional football tight end for the Los Angeles Rams of the National Football League (NFL).
 He played college football for the Stanford Cardinal and was selected by the Seattle Seahawks in the fourth round of the 2020 NFL draft.

 Early life

 Parkinson attended Oaks Christian School in Westlake Village, California, where he played varsity football and basketball.
-In 2015, his junior football season, he caught 24 passes for 289 yards and four touchdowns.
+Playing for head coach Jim Benkert during his career at Oaks Christian, Parkinson was also teammates with fellow future NFL players Michael Pittman Jr. and Darnay Holmes.
+In 2015, his junior football season, he caught 24 passes for 489 yards and four touchdowns.
 In December of the same year he committed to play college football at Stanford University.
-During his senior year he played in the U.S. Army All-American Bowl.
+During his senior year, Parkinson caught 33 passes for 531 yards and two TDs in leading the Lions to a second straight Marmonte League title.
+He capped his high school football career by playing in the U.S. Army All-American Bowl, and was named to the USA Today All-USA first team and was named a four- or five-star recruit by numerous scouting outfits and publications.

 College career

 In 2017, Parkinson's freshman year at Stanford, he appeared in all 14 of Stanford's games, catching ten passes for 97 yards and four touchdowns.

 As a sophomore in 2018, Parkinson played in 13 games (nine starts), catching 29 passes for 485 yards and seven touchdowns.
 On November 10, in a game versus Oregon State, Parkinson had six catches for 166 yards and four touchdowns, tying the Stanford record for most touchdowns in a single game for a tight end.
 He earned All-Pac-12 Conference honorable mention.

 After his 2019 junior season where he had 48 catches for 589 yards and one touchdown, Parkinson announced that he would forgo his senior season and enter the 2020 NFL draft.